deandevl/BasicWebServerLib/README.md

   }
   ```

-  - `HttpRequestEventArgs.Body` --  contains the body of the http request
+  - `HttpRequestEventArgs.Body` --  contains the body of the http request.
+The `body` variable is a Json string which in this **EmployeeWebServerApp**:we are using an instance of the [JavaScriptSerializer Class](https://docs.microsoft.com/en-us/dotnet/api/system.web.script.serialization.javascriptserializer?view=netframework-4.8) to deserialize to a `<Dictionary<string, object>` type.

 The [**EmployeeWebServer**](https://github.com/deandevl/EmployeeWebServerApp) console application demos the server with a [LiteDB](https://github.com/mbdavid/LiteDB) database and simple html on the client side with CRUD operations via http and web socket.